Guitars owned by Paul Cooijmans

 Picks

 Since the late 1980s I have been using Jim Dunlop Jazz I picks, regularly polished with P1200 water proof sandpaper.
 These give a pure tone, so much ground tone and little overtones.
-But recently I have switched to playing with fingers even on steel strings.
+But in 2007 I switched to playing with fingers even on steel strings.
 I have about 20 picks left, half of which are actually Jim Dunlop Jazz III (unused), one is Jim Dunlop Jazz II, two are Jim Dunlop Jazz I, and the rest are various rock picks.
-You can buy them for € 3.
+You can buy them for € 2.

 Strings

 For the electric guitars I have since the late 1980s used flatwound strings starting with a first string of .011 or .012, sometimes .013, inch.
-Main advantage of flatwound strings to me is that they don't make tiny scratches on the polished pick, which would result in a lower quality tone on the top two strings and require re-polishing often.
+Main advantage of flatwound strings to me is that they do not make tiny scratches on the polished jazz pick, which would result in a lower quality tone on the top two strings and require re-polishing often.

 Effects